-Get a large serving platter and place it over the top of your pot.
+Get a large plate and place it over the top of your pot.

 In one swift motion, using oven mitts, hold the pot handles against the platter and flip your pot so it is now upside down.

-With careful dexterity, gently lift your pot to reveal your Maqluba!
+With careful dexterity, gently lift your pot to reveal your wonder!

 You can also make a vegetarian version by using canned chickpeas as a substitute for the meat if you want.